tdhoward/COMpipe/README.md

 # COMpipe
 Links a serial COM port to a named pipe.
-This utility was developed to allow Hyper-V virtual machines to use the host machine's COM ports.
-It currently runs on Windows only, and has been tested on Windows 10 Pro.
+This command-line utility was developed to allow Hyper-V virtual machines to use the host machine's COM ports.
+It currently runs in the console on Windows only, and has been tested on Windows 10 Pro.

 A compiled executable can be found in bin\Release.